-Client issue Resonance How engaged are the general public, employees, and the C-suite?
-Intervention Is there pressure to act from external forces? lmpact Is it possible to make a tangible impact?
-Scarcity How available are the technology, people, and data required?
-Provider offering Foundation What's already in place?
-Size How big is the opportunity?
-Execution How complicated is delivering the offering?
-Predictability Will clients come back for more?
+Client issue Intervention Scarcity Resonance Impact Is it possible to make Is there pressure to act How available are How engaged are the general public, from external forces? a tangible impact? the technology. employees, and the people, and data C-suite? required?
+Provider offering Foundation Size Execution Predictability How big is the How complicated Will clients come What's already in opportunity? is delivering the back for more? place? offering?